Group rings and hyperbolic geometry: Introduction

 \subsection{Acknowledgements}

 We would like to thank Misha Gromov for his interest in this work and for mentioning the possibility of extending our results to essential manifolds.
 G.A. would like to thank the Max Planck Institut f\"ur Mathematik for its hospitality and financial support.
+We would like to thank the referee for pointing out a gap in an earlier version of the proof of Theorem 40, for their useful comments, and for highlighting an interesting perspective concerning the structure of the ring $\mathbb K[\mathbb Z\times G]$ (see \ref{zsubsection}).